-The DRAFT Standardised Marine Farming Management Controls (‘DRAFT Standardised Controls’) are intended as a uniform and contemporary set of management controls to replace the management controls in existing Marine Farming Development Plans (the Plans).
+The Standardised Marine Farming Management Controls are a uniform and contemporary set of management controls for marine farming activities in Tasmanian state waters.

 The standardised controls apply to all marine farming activities in Tasmanian state waters, including farming of finfish, shellfish and seaweeds.